ChrisCummins/srtime/README.md

 evaluation.
 It executes a given program multiple times and reports the mean result, and lower and upper confidence values.

+## Features

+* Microsecond precision timing of programs.
+* If you only want to time a critical section from within your program, this tool can record the execution times from the output of the program itself.
+* Supports user-configurable confidence intervals, and output precision and format.
+* Set the amount of time to collect results for (e.g. 60 seconds), or the minimum number of iterations to perform (e.g. 100).
+* Supports flushing the host system caches before every invocation of the target program.
+* Results can be displayed graphically using the `-g` flag.

 ## Example usage

 ```